Marc Sneyd

-Marc Sneyd (born 9 February 1991) is an English professional rugby league footballer who plays as a for Warrington Wolves in the Super League and England at international level.
+Marc Sneyd (born 9 February 1991) is an English professional rugby league footballer who last played as a for the Warrington Wolves in the Super League and England at international level.

 He made over 160 Super League appearances for Hull F.C., where he won two Challenge Cup finals, and also previously spent a season on loan from Salford at the Castleford Tigers in the Super League.
 He played as a and earlier in his career.

 Background

 Sneyd was born in Oldham, Greater Manchester, England, and grew up in Shaw.
 He played junior rugby league for Waterhead Warriors.

 Club career

 Salford

 He came through the junior ranks at Salford.
 He made his début for Salford in 2010 but his game time was limited.
 In May 2013, he signed a new two-year contract with Salford.

 Castleford

 Sneyd joined Castleford Tigers on loan for the 2014 season.
 Castleford coach Daryl Powell described him as "...a quality player with the added benefit of an outstanding left-foot kicking game.”
 This was Sneyd's breakthrough season in which he scored 7 tries and kicked 117 goals in just 31 appearances, and appeared in the 2014 Challenge Cup Final defeat by the Leeds Rhinos at Wembley Stadium.